 Anything could happen in the future.
 Being an independent contractor means that there is no one there to help with the business.

 So, the entrepreneur needs to work single-handedly.
-This means taking care of health insurance, disability insurance, and personal liability.
+This means taking care of different types of insurance, such as health, disability, and personal liability.

 Taxes and other necessary fees should also be on the list to avoid unnecessary debts.